Ephesus Ruins, Türkiye – The Library of Celsus

 Ephesus, Türkiye – me at the front of The Library of Celsus

-Only 25% of Ephesus has been uncovered, even with only that precentage on display the area is massive and a true surviving gem of the ancient world.
+Only 25% of Ephesus has been uncovered, even with only that percentage on display the area is massive and a true surviving gem of the ancient world.

 Ephesus, Türkiye – The market place area

-We checked into our hotel in Selçuk after 7.30 pm and after dropping our bags in our rooms headed out for a group dinner at a local restuarant.
-I had Turkish lamb shish which was brillant.
+We checked into our hotel in Selçuk after 7.30 pm and after dropping our bags in our rooms headed out for a group dinner at a local restaurant.
+I had Turkish lamb which was brilliant.